trak3r/rngesus/README.md

 This project is licensed under the [PolyForm Noncommercial License 1.0.0](LICENSE.md).

 - Free to use for personal, educational, or noncommercial projects.
 - Commercial use requires a separate license.
-Please contact [YOUR CONTACT INFO] for inquiries.
+Please contact rngesus@rudiment.net for inquiries.